Transfinite Topological Dynamics: Transfinite limit sets and attractors

 Let us recall the definition of a stable set in finite dynamical systems. \begin{defi} Let $(X,f)$ be a topological dynamical system.
 A set $S\subseteq X$ is \emph{stable} if for all $\epsilon>0$, there exists $\delta>0$ such that for all $x\in B_\delta(S)$,

 In the following, when we consider a TDS $(X,\{f\})$, we will say that a set $S\subseteq X$ is stable if it is such in the above sense for the finite dynamical system $(X,f)$. \end{defi} In finite topological dynamical systems, attractors are usually defined as nonempty, closed, strongly invariant sets which are stable and attractive (see for instance \cite[Def.
 2.60]{kurka2003topological}).
 Moreover, one can prove that every attractor is the $\omega$-limit set of an inward set, and vice-versa (\cite[Propositions 2.64 and 2.65]{kurka2003topological}).
-In our context, it is convenient to take the latter as the \textit{definition} of transfinite attractors, and then refine the concept gradually to let further dynamical properties arise.
-So, roughly speaking, a transfinite attractor will be defined as the limit set, at a certain ordinal level, of a transfinitely inward set, if that ordinal level is the least at which that particular attractor emerges.
-More precisely, we give the following
+In our context, it is convenient to take the latter as the \textit{definition} of transfinite attractors, and then refine the concept to let further dynamical properties arise.